Mastered by Guy at The Exchange: Production

-Mastered by Guy at The Exchange was the first Max Tundra album to use vocals.
-In an interview with Pitchfork he explained that "The songs are extremely different from those on the first record.
-When I was writing Some Best Friend You Turned Out to Be, I thought of all sorts of weird and wonderful machines and instruments I could use to make noises, but singing never occurred to me.
-I had never considered using my voice on any Max Tundra record ever, but hey, I like to keep things varied, so this time round I figured what the hell!"
-Jacobs had previously used vocals was in a "Will Oldham pastiche" cover version of Taylor Dayne's "Tell it to My Heart", released as a B-side to the "Ink Me" single, in which he sang with an American accent.
-For the album he chose to sing in an English accent.
+Mastered by Guy at The Exchange was the first Max Tundra album to incorporate vocals with lyrics.
+In an interview with Pitchfork, Jacobs explained that the album's songs "are extremely different from those on the first record.
+When I was writing Some Best Friend You Turned Out to Be, I thought of all sorts of weird and wonderful machines and instruments I could use to make noises, but singing never occurred to me."
+Jacobs had previously sung in a "Will Oldham pastiche" cover version of Taylor Dayne's "Tell it to My Heart", released as a B-side to the "Ink Me" single.

-Max Tundra found it difficult to write lyrics as well, saying "I'm getting to grips with writing lyrics, but it is somewhat more difficult than anything I've done before...
+Jacobs found it difficult to write lyrics as well, saying "I'm getting to grips with writing lyrics, but it is somewhat more difficult than anything I've done before...
 The lyrics themselves are taking ages to write-- it's something I'm not used to."
-The other vocalist on the album is Becky Jacobs who is Max Tundra's sister.
+The other vocalist on the album is Becky Jacobs who is his sister.
 The album's title is literal; it was mastered by Guy Davie at a studio named The Exchange.